SEPTA: Governance

 The members of the SEPTA Board As of March 2023 are:

 The day-to-day operations of SEPTA are handled by the general manager, who is appointed and hired by the board of directors.
 The general manager is assisted by nine department heads called assistant general managers.

-The present general manager is Leslie Richards.
-Past general managers include Jeffrey Knueppel, Joseph Casey, Faye L. M. Moore, Joseph T. Mack, John "Jack" Leary, Louis Gambaccini, and David L. Gunn.
+The present general manager is Scott Sauer.
+Past general managers include Leslie Richards, Jeffrey Knueppel, Joseph Casey, Faye L. M. Moore, Joseph T. Mack, John "Jack" Leary, Louis Gambaccini, and David L. Gunn.
 Past acting general managers include James Kilcur and Bill Stead.

 SEPTA is a member of the Northeast Corridor Commission, a federal commission on Northeast Corridor rail service.

-Routes and ridership

 Ridership

-Overall annual ridership for the fiscal year of 2020 was 223.5 million individual rides.
-17.1 million were rides on SEPTA's suburban network.
-26.3 million were rides on SEPTA's "regional rail" network.
-180.1 million were rides on SEPTA's "city transit" network.
+In FY2024, annual ridership was 198.3 million individual rides.
+11.1 million were rides on SEPTA's suburban network, 13.7 million were rides on SEPTA's "regional rail" network, and 122.1 million were rides on SEPTA's "city transit" network.